mentally-gamez-soft/IAM-gateway/README.md

     The check is located at home "/"

 ### Signup
-    The transations endpoint is located at "/signup"
+    The signup endpoint is located at "/signup"

 ### Login
-    The transations endpoint is located at "/login"
+    The login endpoint is located at "/login"

 ### Logout
-    The transations endpoint is located at "/logout"
+    The logout endpoint is located at "/logout"

+### Activation account
+    The activation account endpoint is located at "/confirm/<token>"

 ### Swagger documentations
     The swagger UI is located at "/swagger"